trannguyenthaonghi2299-boop/sales-analysis-sql-powerbi/README.md

 ### 2. Category Performance
 ![Chart](images/rev_qty_cate.png)

+**Category Positioning**
+Among 5 categories:
+- "Home" is dominant category, which contributes largest part of total revenue and sold quantity (more than 50%).
+This category is main growth, revenue driver
+- "Electronics" is with higher revenue, but lower volume.
+This is premium category with scaling potential in volume
+- "Groceries" is with good traffic but low Value
+- "Fashion" and "Beauty" are weak categories with low revenue and volume, despite very high average discount percentage applied (this data will be shown below).

+**Customer Behavior by Category**
 ![Chart](images/aov_ipo.png)
-- Home is dominant category, which contributes largest part of total revenue and sold quantity (more than 50%)
-- ...

 ## 🔍 Key Insights